 - More and more men are using Pinterest, so if your blog has a predominately male audience, don't rule out this visually oriented platform.

 One last thing on using social media if you are not a morning person, you can still share your blog posts during the morning hours by simply scheduling your posts using a tool like Hoot suite.

 These are my conclusions so far when it comes to posting blog posts at the right day and time.
 I would like to hear some other ideas and thoughts on this.
 Please tell me why you publish your blog articles the way you do.
 What differences do you see in traffic results based on different times or days?
 Let me know in the comments.

-Matthew Kaboomis Loomis has been a blogger, ghostwriter and copywriter for almost ten years as both a staff writer and currently as an independent freelance copywriter and content marketer.
+Matthew Kaboomis Loomis has been a blogger, ghostwriter and copywriter for ten years.
 You can find his passion for helping bloggers succeed at Build Your Own Blog